statgen/pheweb/README.md

   ```
   phenocode,assoc_files
-  eats-kimchi,/home/watman/kimchi-autosomal.epacts.gz|/home/watman/kimchi-X.epacts.gz
+  eats-kimchi,/home/watman/eats-kimchi.autosomal.epacts.gz|/home/watman/eats-kimchi.X.epacts.gz
-  likes-cats,/home/watman/cats-all.epacts.gz
+  ear-length,/home/watman/ear-length.all.epacts.gz
   ```

 - (B) If you have a shell-glob that matches all of your association filenames, run `./phenolist.py glob-files "/path/to/association/files/*/*.epacts.gz"`.

   Then use a regular expression to make a phenocode for each phenotype.
-  For example, you could use the regex `/(.*?)\.epacts\.gz` to match `eats-kimchi`,`likes-cats`, and `likes-dogs` from the association files:
+  For example, you could use the regex `/(.*?)\.[^\.]+\.epacts\.gz` to match `eats-kimchi` and `ear-length` from the association files:

-    - `/home/watman/eats-kimchi.epacts.gz`
+    - `/home/watman/eats-kimchi.autosomal.epacts.gz`
-    - `/home/watman/likes-cats.epacts.gz`
+    - `/home/watman/eats-kimchi.X.epacts.gz`
-    - `/home/watman/likes-dogs.epacts.gz`
+    - `/home/watman/ear-length.all.epacts.gz

-- (C) If you want to use a shell glob and regex like in (B) but you have  multiple association files for each phenotype, then do the steps in (B) and then run:
+  If you have multiple association files for some phenotypes (like "eats-kimchi", which has separate files for X and autosomal chromosomes), you can combine lines that have identical `phenocode`s with this command:

   ```
   ./phenolist.py unique-phenocode